SolaceDev/maas-docs-online/docs/group_howto/ght_client_certs.rst

 Your messaging service uses a server certificate that is signed by a highly trusted public certificate authority and will be trusted in many environments (ex. browsers, Java Virtual Machine).
 For greater security, the client can also use a certificate to prove its identity.
 When the client connects, the server will validate that the certificate of the client is signed by a trusted certificate authority.
 This is called mutual or two-way authentication.

-Messaging services on Enterprise Plans (Kilo, Giga, Mega and Tera) support client-certificate based authentication.
+Messaging services of the Enterprise service type support client-certificate based authentication.
 This tutorial will walk you through the steps of using client certificate authentication.
 It will use an MQTT client because MQTT is often used in IoT environments and client certificate authentication is common for IoT devices.

 While it is possible to use client certificates signed by a public certificate authority, organizations often set up a private certificate authority to issue client certificates.
 Certificates signed by a public certificate authority are expensive and are generally unnecessary.
 You only require a publicly signed certificate if you want to allow clients from the public to connect to your messaging service.
 That is typically not the case, so a private certificate authority is suitable.
 A private certificate authority is also potentially more secure, since the organization controls the entire certificate issuing process.